 I try to read at least one book a month that teaches me something or inspires me to grow spiritually, professionally or personally.
 Rory Vaden’s Take the Stairs – 7 Steps to Achieving True Success is one of those rare books that can impact your entire life- faith, work, finances, home management and relationships.

-Why I loved Take the Stairs and highly recommend it to anyone
+Why I loved Take the Stairs and highly recommend it

 The basic premise of Take the Stairs is that we live in a world of people who want to take the easy way, who want to avoid any pain or struggle, who want what they want, when they want it, and they don’t want to have to work very hard for it.
 Rory Vaden calls this a taking the escalator mind-set.
 However, people of excellence, people who succeed in life, who make an impact and leave a legacy don’t ride the escalator thru life – they “take the stairs”.